HepatoRenal Syndrome

 Definition

-Hepatorenal syndrome (HRS) is a functional, potentially reversible acute kidney injury (AKI) occurring in patients with advanced cirrhosis and portal hypertension, characterized by marked renal vasoconstriction and severely reduced GFR, in the absence of intrinsic renal disease or structural kidney damage.
+Hepatorenal syndrome (HRS) is a functional, potentially reversible acute kidney injury (AKI) occurring in patients with advanced cirrhosis and portal hypertension, in the absence of intrinsic renal disease or structural kidney damage.

 Epidemiology & Clinical Context